Davidson Road Elementary

 We believe that everyone should feel valued, enabling them to develop self-confidence to attain their highest potential.
 The school atmosphere needs to be positive and must support the ideals of human respect, understanding and caring.
 Parents and school need to work together so that the child’s time at school is an enjoyable experience, which promotes the idea that education is a life-long process.

 Our Davidson Road Vision is that “when leaving DRE, learners will feel inspired to lead in a way that enriches communities.
-Our mission is to “prepare learners with the life-long skills needed to succeed.
+Our purpose is to “prepare learners with the life-long skills needed to succeed.

 To promote a climate of mutual respect where everyone in our community is treated with dignity, Davidson Road Elementary School promotes the values expressed in the BC Human Rights Code respecting the rights of all individuals in accordance with the law- prohibiting discrimination based on race, color, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation- in respect of discriminatory publication and discrimination in accommodation, service and facility in the school environment.